 Benjamin Shield, Ph.D.

-The purpose of this 3-day hands-on course is to learn effective techniques to successfully mobilize specific segments throughout the entire spine.
+This hands-on course aims to teach effective techniques for successfully mobilizing specific segments throughout the entire spine.
 This is a class I would like to have experienced earlier in my career.
-We will be exploring gentle low-amplitude/low-velocity techniques that affect both skeletal and paravertebral tissues.
+We will explore gentle, low-amplitude/low-velocity techniques affecting skeletal and paravertebral tissues.

-The primary goal is that each participant will leave with the confidence of treating spinal subluxations from the cervical spine to the coccyx, an understanding of the most common spinal conditions that clients will present in your practice, and the skills and confidence of diminishing or eliminating your clients’ pain and dysfunction.
+The primary goal is that each participant will leave with the confidence to treat spinal subluxations from the cervical spine to the coccyx, an understanding of the most common spinal conditions that clients will present within your practice, and the skills and confidence to diminish or eliminate your clients’ pain and dysfunction.

-This may be a one-time only class with my intention of passing along what I have learned over my thirty-eight years of study and practice.
-It is my deepest wish that this class will significantly improve your clinical skills in evaluation and treatment, up-level your confidence in treating most clinical conditions involving spinal subluxation, pain and dysfunction, and refine your existing techniques and the quality of your touch.
+I intend to pass along what I have learned over forty-three years of study and practice.
+It is my deepest wish that this class will significantly improve your clinical skills in evaluation and treatment, uplevel your confidence in treating most clinical conditions involving spinal subluxation, pain, and dysfunction, and refine your existing techniques and the quality of your touch.

-Some of the topic we will discuss along with mobilization techniques:
+Some of the topics we will discuss along with mobilization techniques:

 Goals of this course